 Grant has been a Zumba lover for 5 years, and a Zumba instructor for nearly 4.
 He loves teaching and has passion for music and moving others.
 Grant is currently licensed to teach a variety of Zumba formats including: Zumba Step, Zumba Toning and Strong by Zumba.
 He also holds a bachelors degree in Psychology and French.

-Bri began dance at age three, and began competing at the age of seven.
+Miss Bri began dance at age three, and began competing at the age of seven.
 She has participated in many regional and national dance competitions, including Rainbow, KAR, and many others.
-She has studied a variety of types of dance including, tap, jazz, musical theater, ballet, pointe, contemporary, lyrical, and modern.
-She has assisted, and choreographed for multiple classes from ages 4-18.
-Bri is a student at Wayne State University, and is majoring in dance and business to continue her dance education.
+She has studied a variety of types of dance including, Tap, Jazz, Musical Theatere, Ballet, Pointe, Contemporary, Lyrical, and Modern.
+Miss Bri's students won many placements and titles this past competition season, including first overall, and placing in the top ten at every competition, as well a choreography award.
+Miss Bri co-choreographed a finale production this past season with Miss Gabi for KDC’s first annual recital.
+Miss Bri is a student at Wayne State University, and is majoring in dance to continue her dance education.
 She looks forward to working with the staff and students at KDC, and helping dancers grow in their talents and love for dance!

-Gabi began dancing at the age of 3.
+Miss Gabi began dancing at the age of 3.
 She has trained in Tap, Ballet, Jazz, Musical Theatre, Contemporary, Modern, Lyrical, Hip Hop, Cecchetti, and Pointe, dancing for 15 years and competing for 9.
-She has assisted and choreographed multiple dances for many ages.
-Gabi was also recently named as Assistant Coach for the 2019-2020 Walled Lake Western Poms Team.
-She attends Oakland Community College and is majoring in Child Psychology and Business.
-Gabi is proud to teach in a place she called home for many years, and is excited to help her students grow in poise, grace, and confidence as dancers.
+During her years as a dancer, she assisted and choreographed multiple dances for many ages.
+This past dance season, Miss Gabi's Musical Theatre Trio won 1st Place Overall, and her teams went on to win multiple top 10 placements and special awards including "Personality and Musicality".
+She also co-choreographed a finale production this past season with Miss Bri for KDC’s first annual recital.
+Miss Gabi was recently named as Co-Assistant Coach for the 2019-2020 Walled Lake Western Varsity Poms Team along with Miss Chrissy.
+She is currently attending her second year at Oakland Community College and is majoring in Early Childhood Education, and will be transferring to Wayne State this winter semester.
+Miss Gabi is proud to teach in a place she called home for many years, and is excited to help her students grow in poise, grace, and confidence as dancers.